 Pedal for Pediatrics @ Redeemer: The Pediatric Oncology Program of the Johns Hopkins Kimmel Cancer Center is focused entirely on the research and treatment of childhood cancers.
 As one of the leading Cancer Centers in the United States, Johns Hopkins is at the forefront of developing new treatments and designing clinical trials.
 Each year, more than 12,000 children and teens are diagnosed with cancer ranging from leukemia to sarcoma.
 Most of them will be cured and go on to lead healthy, productive lives because of innovative research and cooperative clinical trials.
 As a leader in pediatric cancer research, Johns Hopkins Pediatric Oncology is dedicated to making new discoveries to improve the lives of children with cancer in Maryland, the nation, and around the world.

-Govans Elementary Cookie Baking Event: Govans Elementary is a pubic charter school, operated by the Baltimore Curriculum Project, a participating school in Baltimore’s 21st Century School Program.
+Kids Love to Give Cookie Baking Event: Govans Elementary is a pubic charter school, operated by the Baltimore Curriculum Project, a participating school in Baltimore’s 21st Century School Program.
 About 2 miles from Redeemer, Govans has partnered with Redeemer since 2011.
 About 90% of its students qualify for free breakfast and lunch.
-The Redeemer community gathers each December to roll dough, cut out and bake over 12 dozen sugar cookies to be donated to the Govans Elementary holiday party.
+The Redeemer and Govans communities gather together each December to roll dough, cut out and bake over 12 dozen sugar cookies to benefit the Govans Elementary holiday party.

 The Baltimore Orchard Project: The Baltimore Orchard Project brings together a diverse group of people who have joined together to grow, glean and give away fresh, healthy, local fruit to those in need in the neighborhoods of Baltimore.
 Bringing together knowledge, passion, and resources to turn waste into abundance, fruit is gleaned from trees in yards, streets and civic places, fruit that would otherwise go to waste is distributed to those in need.
 Partnering with individuals and organizations within the community to plant trees, orchards and food forests (fruit trees, berry bushes and grapevines) on land that can give more for the benefit of neighbors, towns, children and ourselves, today and tomorrow.